foxrp/rippled-php/README.md

 XRPhp - XRP Ledger Library
 ==========================

-This is a PHP 7.1+ library for communication with the XRP Ledger.
+This is a PHP 7.1+ wrapper for communication with the rippled (XRP Ledger) API.

 The intention is to provide PHP developers with an easy way to interact/explore with the [rippled API](https://developers.ripple.com/rippled-api.html).